imranraad07/SE-Emotion-Cause-Replication/Emotion_Classification/README.md

 # How to run SotA models:

-We have followed the instructions provided by Imran et al. on how they replicated the models [17]: https://anonymous.4open.science/r/SE-Emotion-Study-0141/
+We have followed the instructions provided by Imran et al. on how they replicated the EMTk, SEntiMoji and ESEM-E models [17]: https://anonymous.4open.science/r/SE-Emotion-Study-0141/